ChangelogBook a demoSign up

 RetentionKeep engaged users active with timely, relevant messages

-Each agent focuses on a single measurable outcome (for example, purchases or engagement) and continuously improves performance over time.
+Each agent focuses on a single measurable outcome and continuously improves performance over time.

 AID Marketing Shift